jst-qaml/m3s-astah-plugin/README.md

 | Case study_repair_balanced      | Third version with aggressive repair implemented |
 | Case study_update               | Final version with requirements updated         |

-## Pattern Application
+## Machine Learning Reliability Solution Patterns

 > [!IMPORTANT]
 > This feature requires Astah* System Safety with object constraint language (OCL) support to work.
 Please contact the Astah* representative for the availability of the product.

-### Install
-First of all, you need to install the plugin into Astah* System Safety.
-Please visit the pattern-application branch and download it.
-Then, you can install it.
-The plugin can be installed in one of the following ways:

-1. Drag and drop the plugin file onto the Astah* window.
-2. Install from the "Install" button on the plugin list.

-To use the installed plugins, you must restart Astah* after installation ([install the plugin in astah* System Safety official site](https://astah.change-vision.com/ja/manual-sys/reference/basic_function/plugin.html#id3)).

-### Machine Learning Reliability Solution Patterns
 With this plugin, you can use the following Machine Learning Reliability Solution Patterns (Table 2).

-Please refer to [pattern-application branch](https://github.com/jst-qaml/m3s-astah-plugin/tree/pattern-application) for the specific version with the solution patterns function implemented.
+Please refer to [pattern-application branch](https://github.com/jst-qaml/m3s-astah-plugin/tree/pattern-application) for the specific version with the solution patterns feature implemented.

 *Table 2: Extracted Machine Learning Reliability Solution Patterns*
 | ID  | Pattern Name                         | Problem (Excerpt)                                                                                   | Solution (Excerpt)                                                                          |